Rachel Simmons is the author of the New York Times bestseller Odd Girl Out: The Hidden Culture of Aggression in Girls.

 Rachel is a proud Women’s Studies major and Vassar graduate.
 After winning a Rhodes Scholarship from New York, Rachel spent a year studying political theory at Oxford University, where she was unfortunately miserable.
 She left after a year and felt too ashamed to speak about it publicly, until she realized how much high achieving young women could benefit from a story about losing your way, then finding it again.

-Rachel co-founded Girls Leadership Institute, a national nonprofit, because she wanted to teach girls how to give firm handshakes (she has since expanded her understanding of leadership).
+Rachel co-founded Girls Leadership, a national nonprofit, because she wanted to teach girls how to give firm handshakes (she has since expanded her understanding of leadership).
 Along the way, Rachel became a seasoned classroom teacher and curriculum writer.
 Rachel’s classes and workshops develop students’ emotional intelligence, communication skills, healthy risk taking ability, and confidence.

 After ten years of international public speaking and countless live television appearances, Rachel gave a TEDxWomen talk that made her so nervous she didn’t think she’d survive it.
 Afterwards, Jane Fonda hugged her.
 In 2010, Rachel began developing workshops for undergraduate women at the Center for Work and Life at Smith College, and has since begun working with college-age women around the country.